couchbase/kv_engine/docs/Collections.md

 * `App1.c1` will lookup the unique ID of the `c1` collection in the `App1` scope.

+### Extras

+Successful response includes an extras payload with two values.

+* Offset 0: u64 manifest ID
+* Offset 8: u32 collection ID

+The returned manifest ID is the ID of the manifest that the lookup was performed against.

 ### Errors

 #### No collections manifest